JhonathanDavid/phase5-repo/README.md

 ### Forecasting Methodology

 Autoregressive moving average model will be used in Time Series (TS).
 In statistics and mathematics, TS is a series of data points indexed in time order.
-A time series is a sequence take at successive equally spaced points in time.This project will look into a Real Estate database to find valuable information about the value of homes and return on investment.
-My company, Xabios data international, has been hired to determind the change of prices in this market over time and to determine which areas have the most potential to increase.
-Thus, this project is aimed at two very targeted goal using Time Series Modeling :
+A time series is a sequence take at successive equally spaced points in time.Thus, this project is aimed at two very targeted goal using Time Series Modeling :
 Jupyter Notebook A brief note on this Jupyter notebook.
 This notebook presents story line following this structure:
 * Part 1: Overview, Business Understanding & Objective
 * Part 2 : EDA